highergroundstudio/home-assistant-pregnancy-tracker/README.md

-Below is a **clean, HACS-ready `README.md`** you can drop directly into the repo.
-It is written to Home Assistant community norms, clear for non-technical users, and credible for maintainers.

----

 # Home Assistant Pregnancy Tracker (Beta)

 > **⚠️ Beta Status**: This integration is currently in beta.
 Expect potential breaking changes and limited real-world testing.
 Please report issues on GitHub!